beltoforion/AI-Infinite-Zoom-Generator/README.md

-# ai_ever_zoom
-Turn a sequence of ai generated images into an "forever zoom"

-Uploading pirate.mp4…
+# AI Outpainting Zoom Animations
+This python program can turn a bunch of AI generated images into a zoom animation.
+Currently it is expecting Midjourney images as input that were created using the 2x zoom option.

 https://github.com/beltoforion/ai_ever_zoom/assets/2202567/2f498692-955c-4cfc-b82a-29fafefcd696